Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 ## Testing
 ### Cross-Device Compatability

-The website was tested in the device toolbar of Chrome's Devtools, on:
+The website was tested in Blisk, on a variety of devices, including:
-* Galaxy S5
+* Samsung Galaxy S5
 * iPhone 5/SE
 * iPhone 6/7/8
 * iPhone X